A filtered generalization of the Chekanov-Eliashberg algebra: Computations

-We will consider the simplest non-trivial case then there are $2$-strands, with $\Leg$ disconnected, and we use a partition for which $N^{\Partition} = 2$.
-In this case, Floer's identification of holomorphic strips with Morse flow lines \cite{Floer:Morse} is sufficient to compute $\partial$.
-The generalized techniques of \cite{FO:FlowTree} can be applied to computations with more strands and \cite{Ekholm:FlowTrees} can be applies to compute $\partial$ for general Legendrians in $\R_{t} \times T^{\ast}B$ or to cables of Legendrians $B$ inside of $1$-jet spaces $\Mxi$.
+Consider the case in which there are $d=2$ strands, $\Leg$ is disconnected, and $N^{\Partition} = 2$.
+We'll see that Floer's identification of holomorphic strips with Morse flow lines \cite{Floer:Morse} is sufficient to compute $\partial$.
+The generalized techniques of \cite{FO:FlowTree} can be applied to computations with more strands and \cite{Ekholm:FlowTrees} can be applied to compute $\partial$ for general Legendrians in $\R_{t} \times T^{\ast}B$ or to cables of Legendrians $B$ inside of $1$-jet spaces $\Mxi$.
+In this setup we can describe $\Leg$ as consisting of the $0$-section $\Leg_{1} = B$ and the $1$-jet of a smooth function $f: B \rightarrow \R$ having $0$ as a regular value,